Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 It's good, but it still happened.

-So one day in the uh latter years of Bush 41's first and only term, we started hearing about the starving in Somalia.
+So one day in the latter years of Bush 41's first and only term, we started hearing about the starving in Somalia.

-And uh, because the guy loved basketball.
+And because the guy loved basketball.

-Favorite player was Lou Alcinder.
+Favorite player was Lou Al Cinder.

 Sorry.

-Uh and so we kept getting the reports and the television spent a lot of time on it.
+And so we kept getting the reports and the television spent a lot of time on it.

-But one day, and I kid you not, one day there was a front page picture on the New York Times.
+But one day, and I kid you not, one day there was a front-page picture on the New York Times.

-And it was of a starving little boy in Somalia with the obligatory flies buzzing around his head, the bloated belly and the empty plate being dipped into a muddy puddle, hoping for a morsel of food.
+And it was of a starving little boy in Somalia with the obligatory flies buzzing around his head, the bloated belly, and the empty plate being dipped into a muddy puddle, hoping for a morsel of food.

 We've got to do something.